jtfell/authorizr/README.md

 - *checks*: An object with check names mapping to functions for completing each check.
 Each check has the signature:
   `check(globalCtx, entityArgs, checkArgs)`
   - *globalCtx*: The result of the `setupFn` for this request.
-  - *entityArgs*: The arguments passed to the entity auth call (usually identifying the entity to perform the check against.
+  - *entityId*: The argument passed to the entity auth call (usually identifying the entity to perform the check against.
   - *checkArgs*: The arguments passed to the individual auth check.

 #### `newRequest(context)`